Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Anti-Snap Technology

-Why it matters: Locks that do not feature anti-snap technology are vulnerable to this type of attack, especially on high-risk areas like caravan doors and coupling points.
-By choosing a lock with anti-snap features, you can greatly reduce the risk of having your caravan compromised by this method.
+Why it matters: Locks without anti-snap technology are vulnerable, especially on high-risk areas like caravan doors.
+By choosing a lock with anti-snap features, you can greatly reduce the risk of having your caravan compromised.

 Anti-Pick Mechanisms